 - student is doing national service as stipulated by the Conscription Act (1438/2007), Non-Military Service Act (1446/2007) or the Act on Voluntary Military Service for Women (194/1995),

-- the student is on maternity, paternity or parental leave; or
+- student is on maternity, paternity or parental leave; or

-- the student has an injury or an illness which prevents the student from starting his/her studies.
+- student has an injury or an illness which prevents the student from starting his/her studies.

-A new student may enrol as absent at the University of Tampere but he/she must verify the legal reason for doing so.
-Original documents attesting to the lawfulness of the absence (please see the list of documents below) should be posted to the University or presented at the Registrar’s Office (please see the opening times of the Registrar’s Office).
+Thus, a new student may register as absent at the University of Tampere but he/she must verify the legal reason of the absence given above.
+Original documents attesting to the lawfulness of the absence should be posted to the University or presented at the Registrar’s Office.

-New international degree students should contact their Master programme international coordinator before submitting the documents to the University.
+New international degree students must first contact their Master programme international coordinator before submitting the documents to the University.

-If you already have another right to study and have now gotten a new right to study in another degree programme, you can enrol as absent in the academic year 2017 – 2018 only if you have a lawful reason to do so.
+If you already have another right to study and have now gotten a new right to study in another degree programme, you may register as absent in the academic year 2018 – 2019 only if you have a lawful reason given above to do so.

-If you have a lawful reason to be absent in the spring term only (e.g. your national service or maternity leave will start in January 2018), you may enrol as absent for the whole academic year.
-In such a case, you may change your enrolment as present in the spring term to enrolment as absent in the spring term if you do it by 13 January 2018 (date to be confirmed).
+If you have a lawful reason to be absent in the spring term only (e.g. your national service or maternity leave will start in January 2019), you may register as absent for the whole academic year.
+In such a case, you may change your registration as present in the spring term to registration as absent in the spring term if you do it by 11 January 2019 (date to be confirmed).

-If you enrol as absent in the first year but do not submit the necessary documentation, you will lose your right to study.
+If you register as absent in the first year but do not submit the necessary documentation, you will lose your right to study.
 If you lose your right to study and would like to start your studies at a later point, you must apply for the restoration of the right to study.
-Restoring the right to study does not necessitate new participation in the admissions process.
+Restoring the right to study does not necessitate new participation in the admission process.